I heard a simple quote years ago, but back then didn’t understand the meaning. I had to look it up to check.

 I do think this may be part of the explanation, but again not the whole of the story.

 Yes, we are certainly older and like to feel that we are wiser.
 And we probably are.
 Because we are often retired, we are not so beset with other demands, such as work to be done in the house or elsewhere.
 We can relax.

 And, of course, if you are relaxed, you can stop and enjoy children to the fullest.
 Some of us did so the first time around with our children, but many of us did not succeed.
 I know I didn’t.

 I think grandparenting is a very complex ‘virtuous circle’ that improves over time (i.e., the opposite of a ‘vicious circle’, where things go wrong and get worse).

-In the early days, grandparents are usually excited to have a baby or small children in the house again.
+In the early days, grandparents are usually excited to have a baby or small child in the house again.
 They are often more relaxed anyway, being older and under fewer pressures, and want to please the grandchildren in any way they can.